Universiti Sultan Zainal Abidin: Universiti Sultan Zainal Abidin Library

-Universiti Sultan Zainal Abidin Mosque

-The university has a picturesque mosque that can accommodate approximately 3,500 worshippers at any one time.
-Many religious activities are regularly conducted by the Islamic Centre here.

 Finances

 As a full public university, its financial resources originate mostly from the federal government.
 Under the Ninth Malaysia Plan (Malay: Rancangan Malaysia ke-9), the university has been granted RM 417 million (US$137 million) to be spent from 2006 to 2010.
 While under the Tenth Malaysia Plan (Malay: Rancangan Malaysia ke-10), the university has received RM 420 million (US$138 million) to be spent between 2011 and 2015.

 An additional RM 2.2 million (US$721 000) in form of research grant was granted by Terengganu state government to the university in April 2009 to be used for researching the Asiatic bitter yam or Intoxicating yam (Botanical name: Dioscorea hispida Dennst).
 This toxic plant is an important source of secondary food for the local people, especially in times of food scarcity.
 It is also used in local pharmaceutical industry and medicine.

 International co-operation

-In January 2012, the university has signed a memorandum of understanding (MoU) with Prince of Songkla University (Thailand) to promote academics co-operation in the fields of humanities and social sciences.

 In 2011, the university has signed a memorandum of understanding (MoU) with the McGill University, Canada and agreed on the planning and development of an advanced modern teaching hospital and telemedicine facilities in Malaysia.

-In April 2011, the Faculty of Business Management and Accountancy, UniSZA in collaboration with the Centre for Research Management and Innovation, UniSZA has organised International Conference on Business Management 2011.
-The participants for this conference were drawn from various countries.
-Among the main topics that have been discussed in the conference were 'Business Management, Human Resource and Marketing', 'Accounting', 'Economics, Finance and Banking' as well as 'Risk Management and Corporate Governance'.

-In July 2010, the university has signed a memorandum of understanding with the International Centre for Education in Islamic Finance.
-This co-operation has enabled the university to offer the programmes of Chartered Islamic Finance Professional (CIFP) at the Faculty of Business Management and Accountancy, UniSZA.

-In October 2010, the university conducted discussions with the delegation from Universiti Islam Sultan Sharif Ali (Brunei Darussalam) at the Gong Badak campus regarding future academics co-operation with the Faculty of Contemporary Islamic Studies, UniSZA.
-This was then followed by another visit by Universiti Islam Sultan Sharif Ali's representatives to the university in December 2011 and a memorandum of understanding between both universities has been signed.

-The university had been offering the Bachelor of Science (Honours) in Business Information Systems, Business Administration, Finance dan Accounting in partnership with the University of East London since 2001.